rohitmalavathu/EDITAIAdvancedTechQuestions/README.md

 ---

 ## **Overview**
 This project focuses on analyzing the Nucleus-to-Cytoplasm (NC) ratios of urine cells and evaluating model performance using Mean Absolute Error (MAE).
 It includes a PyTorch-based image segmentation model to predict masks for input images.
+This project was completed as part of a bonus question on the EDIT AI Summer Internship Application.

 ---